cloudmesh-community/book/chapters/in/aws-auroradb.md

 #### Step 8: Configure Advance Settings - Backtrack and Monitoring

-This sub section allows to configure settings for Bactrack and Monitoring of the database.
-The options are explained in the next few steps (see @fig:aws-aurora-advconfig-4).
+We can also configure settings for Backtrack and Monitoring of the database.
+These options are explained in the next few steps (see
+@fig:aws-aurora-advconfig-4).

 ![AWS Aurora DB](images/auroradb-8.png){#fig:aws-aurora-advconfig-4}